YutingDuan22/TRIP_Team26/README.md

 # TRIP_Team26
-Three approaches to improve performance on the TRIP benchmark: transfer learning, model selection, and fine-tuning
+The Tiered Reasoning for Intuitive Physics (TRIP) Benchmark (Storks et al., 2021) conducts a tiered evaluation of a model's physical commonsense reasoning.
+Our project implements three approaches to improve performance on the TRIP benchmark: transfer learning, model selection, and advanced prompting techniques.

-We implement three approaches to improve reasoning on the TRIP Benchmark mainly based on two previous papers, TRIP (https://aclanthology.org/2021.findings-emnlp.422/) and HAR (https://aclanthology.org/2023.emnlp-main.456/).
+Our project primarily builds upon two previous papers: TRIP (https://aclanthology.org/2021.findings-emnlp.422/) and HAR (https://aclanthology.org/2023.emnlp-main.456/).
+Accordingly, the base of our repository comes from the repositories of these two papers.

+## Approach 1: Transfer Learning with BERT

 ```
 %cd Transfer Learning
 ```

-## Approach 1: Transfer Learning with BERT
 Model: “google-bert/bert-large-uncased”

 Datasets fot transfer learning: \